Best Free Transcription Software in 2026

 Choose file-based transcription if you want to:

-• upload interviews, podcasts, meetings, lectures, or videos
+• transcribe interviews, podcasts, lectures, or meetings

 • review timestamps